githubuniverseworkshops/codeql/workshop-2022/README.md

 The arguments of these method calls are the URLs being redirected to, and hence are potential **sinks** for URL redirection vulnerabilities.

 1. Find all method calls in the program.
-To reason about the abstract syntax tree (AST) of a Ruby program, starting by adding `import codeql.ruby.AST` to your CodeQL query.
+To reason about the abstract syntax tree (AST) of a Ruby program, start by adding `import ruby` to your CodeQL query, and use the types defined in the `Ast` module.
     <details>
     <summary>Hint</summary>

+    - Start typing `from Ast::` to see the types available in the AST library.
-    - A method call is represented by the `MethodCall` type in the CodeQL Ruby library.
+    - A method call is represented by the `Ast::MethodCall` type in the CodeQL Ruby library.

     </details>
     <details>
     <summary>Solution</summary>

     ```ql
-    import codeql.ruby.AST
+    import ruby

-    from MethodCall call
+    from Ast::MethodCall call
     select call
     ```
     </details>